 #BakeADifference.
 You can use the Bake for a Cure Facebook banner and Twitter banner (right click and save to desktop) to call attention to your bake sale efforts.
-We also have sample writeups that you can use to send emails to all your contacts and to post on social media.
+We have sample write ups in the promotions section of our resources page that you can use to send emails to your contacts and to post on social media.